0lch4/Dark-forest-server/README.md

 Install libs: pip install -r requirements.txt

 create .env like .env.example to configure server

+Qwizi create Docker-compose for this server and hosting server<3

+In main folder type docker-compose up to run it

 In main django folder type in cmd:

 python manage.py make migrations

 python manage.py migrate

-Qwizi create Docker-compose for this server

 To run type: